hpe-dev-incubator/hpe-dev-portal/content/blog/data-analytic-with-pyspark-using-hpe-ezmeral-container-platform.md

 ![image](https://user-images.githubusercontent.com/72959956/120460678-ea343700-c3cb-11eb-9aef-8afc9252d471.png)

 Different kernels are already installed for you.
 No matter which languages you are using, there will be one that suits your ML project.
 Notice that PySpark kernel is used for Spark with Livy and Spark Operator.
-To run a simple Spakr job, just use the Python3 kernel and import the PySpark module manually.
+To run a simple Spark job, just use the Python3 kernel and import the PySpark module manually.

 ![image](https://user-images.githubusercontent.com/72959956/120460537-cc66d200-c3cb-11eb-8410-3b7ec95051d5.png)